fadhilayosof/Portfolio/index.md

 **Skills used:**:Python, Pandas, SKlearn, Matplotlib,DecisionTreeRegressor,LinearRegression

 **Project Objective:** Using machine learning to predict employee attrition in Python, We use linear Regression,and Decision Tree Regressor as classifier for employee attrition and measure the accuracy of models that are built.

-**Quantifiable result:** Decision Tree Regressor is the best classfier for predicting employee attrition for our dataset
+**Quantifiable result:**We achieved the best accuracy of 99% using Decision Tree Regressor.
+However Linear regression was far with the accuracy of 47%.